Secure Rural Schools Reauthorization Act of 2025

 Key Provisions

-- Requires Treasury payments within 45 days of enactment
+- Requires Treasury payments within 45 days after enactment.

 Evidence Chain: